 Shared Ownership Conveyancing: Why choose specialist solicitors?

-When it comes to shared ownership conveyancing, sales and purchases are simply more complex than buying or selling a traditional residential property.
+When it comes to shared ownership conveyancing, both the sales and purchase process are simply more complex than buying or selling a traditional residential property.

 Shared ownership schemes themselves are usually quite complicated, and can have confusing terms and conditions.
 Also, there are a limited number of mortgage lenders who are happy to fund shared ownership purchases.

-You need to have a conveyancing solicitor to protect your interests, to clearly explain what you’re buying and to understand how to make sure your shared ownership purchase goes ahead smoothly – which often means sticking to tight Housing Association deadlines.
+You need to have a conveyancing solicitor to protect your interests, to clearly explain what you’re buying and to understand how to make sure that the process of your shared ownership purchase goes ahead smoothly – which often means sticking to tight Housing Association deadlines.

-It’s therefore very important that you deal with a solicitor who has penty of knowledge and experience of shared ownership when you are thinking about buying a property on this basis.
+It’s therefore very important that you deal with a solicitor who has plenty of knowledge and experience of shared ownership when you are thinking about buying a property on this basis.

 But beware – some law firms might quote fees based on the costs for a standard leasehold purchase.
 That’s probably because they don’t understand what’s involved.
 Conveyancing for shared ownership properties is more complicated than a “normal” purchase, and the most sensible thing to do is to work with solicitors who can show both experience and knowledge in this area.